-Profile Name The name of the current selected configuration profile configuration name on the General tab.
+Profile Name The name of the current selected configuration profile.
+Set up the configuration name on the General tab.
 Link Status Shows whether the station is associated to the wireless network.
 Wireless Mode Displays the wireless mode.
-Configure the wireless mode of Advanced tab.
+Configure the wireless mode on the Advanced tab.
 IP Address Displays the computer's IP address.
 Network Type The type of network the station is connected to.
-Options Infrastructure (access point) Ad Hoc Configure the network type on the Advanced tab.
+Options include: Infrastructure (access point)Ad HocConfigure the network type on the Advanced tab.

 Current Channel Shows the currently connected channel.
 Server Based Authentication Shows whether server based authentication is used.
 Data Encryption Displays the encryption type the driver is using.
 Configure the encryption type on the Security tab.
 Signal Strength Shows the strength of the signal.